flairNLP/fundus/docs/how_to_contribute.md

 therefore within your parsers `Attributes`.
 Often useful information about an article like `title`, `author` or `topics` can be found in these two objects.

-You can access them inside your parser class via `precomputed` attribute of `BaseParser` which holds a dataclass of type `Precomputed`.
-This object contains meta information about the article you're currently parsing.
+You can access them inside your parser class via the `precomputed` attribute of `BaseParser`, which holds a dataclass of type `Precomputed`.
+This object contains meta-information about the article you're currently parsing.

 ``` python
 @dataclass